 Cut each quarter cross-wise into strips 1- to 1/2-inch thick.
 Transfer to a large mixing bowl.

-3 Add the chopped green olives, chickpeas, and 3/4 cup of the cheese to the bowl with the radicchio.
+Add the olives, chickpeas, and 3/4 cup of the cheese:

 This salad is best served within an hour of preparation, but leftovers are quite good for several days and make a great lunch salad.
 Store in an airtight container in the fridge.